Et3rnos/ImaginaryCTF/README.md

 ## Customization

-General configuration is located at : [appsettings.json](appsettings.json)
+An example of a configuration file is located at : [appsettings.json.sample](appsettings.json.sample)

 If you do not know how to change the platform to fit your needs or do not want to do that, please consider supporting me, as supporters can ask me to do that and more advanced changes to the platform.
 Those changes include but are not restricted to: